Kraków Główny–Kraków Lotnisko railway: History

 In 1951, Polish State Railways built a line connecting the Kraków Mydlniki railway station with Balice.
-On 25 May 2006, the company Przewozy Regionalne launched the Balice Express service, connecting Kraków Główny railway station with a station in Balice, where a special higher fare was applied.
+On 25 May 2006, the company Polregio launched the Balice Express service, connecting Kraków Główny railway station with a station in Balice, where a special higher fare was applied.
 Later, the name of the service was changed to REGIOairport.

 On 26 September 2013, PKP Polskie Linie Kolejowe signed a contract with the Italian company Astaldi to modernize the line.
 Due to the reconstruction, all services operated by railbuses were canceled from 1 February 2014.
 As part of the modernization, three new stops were built (Kraków Młynówka, Kraków Zakliki, and Kraków Olszanica), the final station was moved closer to the airport terminal, the Kraków Łobzów railway station was modernized, a second track was constructed, and the line was electrified.
 On 13 September 2015, the first passenger train passed through the line after the renovation as part of the ceremonies marking the completion of the first section of the new passenger terminal at the airport.
 On 14 September, the Provincial Building Supervision Inspectorate issued a permit for the use of the renovated line.
-Ultimately, on 28 September, the service was launched, and the new carrier became Koleje Małopolskie.
+Ultimately, on 28 September, the service was launched, and the new carrier became Lesser Poland Railways.